Catalysts/makethings/workshops/robot/tutorial.md

 You will use sketch from [Appendix 2](#appendix-2) to calibrate our IR distance sensor.

+The sketch converts the voltage values read from the first analog pin (A0) to distances in centimeters.
+To achieve that, it uses a prefilled table (2-dimension array) that maps together the two measurements.
+It's important to note that Arduino uses a 10-bit analog to digital converter.
+This means that the value read from the analog pins (from 0 to 5 volts) will be translated into integer values between 0 and 1023.
-If you open Serial Monitor (Tools > Serial Monitor) after compiling and uploading sketch, you will see current distance to the object in front of the distance sensor.
+If you open Serial Monitor (Tools > Serial Monitor) after compiling and uploading sketch, you will see current analog value and corresponding distance to the object in front of the sensor.

-Check if correct distance is shown with ruler.
-If it is not correct - just change it[b].
+You can check with a ruler if the distance printed in the Srial Monitor is correct.
+If it's not enough precise, you have to tune the values in the table until you reach the level of precision you need.
+Serial.print("Analog value: ");
+  Serial.print(analogRead(A0));
+  Serial.print(".
+Distance (cm): ");
+  Serial.println(curr_dist);

 Congratulations!
 You just learned how to measure a distance with IR sensor.